dannyvankooten/AltoRouter/README.md

 ## Getting started

-You need PHP >= 5.3 to use AltoRouter.
+You need PHP >= 5.3 to use AltoRouter, although we highly recommend you [use an officially supported PHP version](https://secure.php.net/supported-versions.php).

 - [Install AltoRouter](http://altorouter.com/usage/install.html)
 - [Rewrite all requests to AltoRouter](http://altorouter.com/usage/rewrite-requests.html)